jacob-pro/calpol/README.md

 Note the API is plain-HTTP - it is intended to be deployed behind a reverse proxy.

+See the [example](./config/docker-compose-example.yml) for how to deploy with docker-compose.

 ### Using the CLI

 A [CLI](./calpol-cli) is provided for easy use communication with the server's REST API.